noahehall/theBookOfNoah/0current/openapi.md

   # paths & path items
     poopApi:
       ...
-      # paths object
+      # endpoint list
       # use {} for no paths
       paths:
+        # path objects
+        # container for all operations supported by the api
+        # must start with a '/'
+        /flush:
           # path item objects
-        # each describing a single api endpoint
+          # each describes a single api endpoint
-        # can contain common properties for all operations
-        # ^ askholz: how does this look?
-        /flush:
+          get:
             # operation objects
-          get:
             summary: it aint brown let it drown
             description: it order to conserver water we only flush the tuff stuff
           put: